JBell-dev/adv_topics_ml_repl_chal/readme.md

 ### four_room_grid_world/algorithms
 The only algorithm that is at least somewhat working is the QLearning algorithm.
 The other algorithms do not even learn to avoid hitting the wall/grid border forever.

+## Visualization
+- Rollout of multiple trajectories from a policy trained with RLE in the middle of the training (1.5 million timesteps), where each color denotes a distinct trajectory.
+- State visitation counts of all the methods after training for  2.5M timesteps without any task reward

-# TODO
+## TODO
 - Create a separate package for the environment